- Handling jury duty legally is a crucial aspect of managing employees.

 Who is eligible for jury duty?

-Typically, most of your employees will be eligible to serve on a jury.
+Most of your employees are likely eligible to serve on a jury.
 Here are the general criteria the courts use to determine eligibility:

-- Understand and speak English well enough to discuss the trial with fellow jurors and enter a verdict
+- They must understand and speak English well enough to discuss the trial with fellow jurors and enter a verdict.

-- If ever convicted of a felony, must have had their rights restored to vote and serve on juries
+- If ever convicted of a felony, they must have had their rights restored to vote and serve on juries.

-- Living within the jurisdiction of the court issuing the summons
+- They must live within the jurisdiction of the court issuing the summons.

 Can employers confirm an employee’s jury duty summons?

-Yes, as an employer, you can require employees to provide proof of jury duty.
+Yes.
+As an employer, you can require employees to provide proof of jury duty.
 If the employee presents the court summons to you, that should be enough.
-You can make a copy of it for the employee’s file, but the original is to remain with the employee for their records.
+You can make a copy of it for the employee’s file, but the original should remain with the employee for their records.
 Be aware that jury summons can look different from one court authority to the next.

 Can employees refuse jury duty?

-Yes, but there needs to be a good reason for the employee to refuse jury duty, and the court must approve it.
-As an employer, you cannot, under any circumstances, place additional burden on or threaten the employee to keep them from participating in jury duty.
-The court is generally reasonable and understands that sometimes people can’t serve jury duty, but employers cannot press employees to reject a calling for jury duty.
+Yes.
+However, they must have a good reason, and the court must approve it.
+As an employer, you can’t – under any circumstances – place an additional burden on or threaten the employee to keep them from participating in jury duty.
+The court is generally reasonable and understands that sometimes people can’t perform jury duty.
+However, employers cannot press employees to reject a jury duty summons.

 - They have a serious health issue, such as a mental or physical impairment.